-- The Non-Proclaimed Surface Water and Groundwater Area is located across the following council ward boundaries, South East Ward, North Ward and the South West Ward. - Very limited groundwater is available in this area. - This area is not a proclaimed groundwater or surface water area. - There has been no recorded success using surface geophysics to locate deeper fractured rock aquifers. - There is a heavy reliance on potable water to supplement irrigation system requirements.
+- The Non-Proclaimed Surface Water and Ground water Area is located across the following council ward boundaries, South East Ward, North Ward and the South West Ward. - Very Limited Groundwater is available in this area. - This area is not a proclaimed groundwater or surface water area. - There has been no recorded success using surface geo-physics to located deeper fractured rock aquifers. - Heavy reliance on Potable water to supplement irrigation system requirements.